16 Superb Vacation Destinations for Seashell Collectors

 This island is gifted with an abundance of sea shells.
 Seashell collectors have to visit this place.
 It is located in southwest Florida.
 Shells of many types and sizes are found here.
 Scallops, Cockle, Conch, Lightning Whelk, Junonia, Tulip, Olive and Murex are some varieties found here.

-Located in Honolulu, Hawaii, is a great vacation destination for seashell collectors.
+Located in Honolulu, Hawaii, this beachfront neighbourhood is a great vacation destination for seashell collectors.
 The climate here is warm and cloud free.
 Collectors can find a varieties of seashells in this beach.

 Beaches in this island located in Hyde County, North Carolina offer varieties of sea shells.

-Beaches in this place located in Collier County, Florida, are well known for their various sea shells.
+Beaches in this barrier island in the Gulf of Mexico are located in Collier County, Florida.
+They are well-known for their various sea shells.
 Marco Island is a great vacation destination for seashell collectors.

 It is a barrier island on the Texas gulf coast in the United States of America.
 It is approximately 50 miles southeast of Houston.
 The beach here is literally decorated with seashells.
 It is definitely one of the best vacation destinations for seashell collectors.